ulissesferreira/backend-engineering-challenge/SOLUTION.md

 # Backend Engineering Challenge - Solution

 🤓 Geek time.
 A simple explanation on my approach to this problem.
 Keep in mind this could be solved in a number of different ways and there could be better solutions for specific contexts.
-This logic attempts to solve this problem for **most** situations that involve big data and an enormous input file (which I believe make sense at Unbabel).
+This logic attempts to solve this problem for **most** situations that involve big data and an enormous input file (which I believe makes sense at Unbabel).

 ## Logic